omersha/omersha.github.io/_posts/2016-09-26-random-integers.md

 <div><p>
-Now, an access to an arbitrary (though stationary) source of randomness provides an access to random bits, which can be thought of as a (possibly biased) coin flips.
+Now, an access to an arbitrary (though stationary) source of randomness provides an access to random bits, which can be thought of as (possibly biased) coin flips.
 How can we use it to simulate a fair coin?
-And how can we be sure the a given coin is indeed fair?
+And how can we be sure that a given coin is indeed fair?
 </p></div>